ericmathison/articles/understanding-require-in-ruby.md

 the above two examples using `require` do except with the added benefit of a clean syntax.
-So instead of needing that massive monstrosity, all that `require_relative` needs to do is `require_relative 'myfile'` and my file will be reference relative the file containing that line (current\_file.rb in our example).
+So instead of needing that massive monstrosity, all that `require_relative` needs to do is `require_relative 'myfile'` and my file will be referenced relative to the file containing that line (current\_file.rb in our example).

 Also note that even if you are running current\_file.rb from it's containing